getodk/docs/odk1-src/briefcase-using.rst

 Pulling forms
 -------------

-To download blank forms and completed form instances from a server:
+To pull blank forms and submissions:

 1. Open the :guilabel:`Pull` tab.

 2. Select a pull source option from the :guilabel:`Pull from` drop-down, and click on the :guilabel:`Configure` button.
-Fill in any information needed to use the selected option.
-More information about Pull sources below.
+Fill in any information needed to use the selected source.
+More information about all the available pull sources below.

 3. Select the forms you want to pull and click :guilabel:`Pull`.
 You can see the details of the operation by clicking on the |details_button| button.